Trusted WordPress tutorials, when you need them most.

 Now, if you add /404 to the end of your website’s domain name, you’ll see the custom 404 page in action.

 We hope this article helped you improve your 404 page template in WordPress.
-You may also want to see our guide on how to set up Google Analytics goals for your WordPress site and our expert pick of the best virtual business phone number apps.
+You may also want to see our expert picks of the best popular posts plugins for WordPress and our article on the anatomy of a high-converting landing page.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.